 - Charter flights are available from Seattle.

 For driving directions once you have arrived on Vancouver Island, see the helpful links below.

 Tofino by Car

 The Horseshoe Bay terminal is north of Vancouver and this ferry route takes just under two hours to the Departure Bay terminal in Nanaimo.
-The Tsawwassen terminal is south of the city, and takes just a little over two hours arriving at the Duke Point terminal just about 15 minutes south of Nanaimo.
+The Tsawwassen terminal is south of the city, and takes just a little over two hours to arrive at the Duke Point terminal just about 15 minutes south of Nanaimo.
 Once you have arrived on Vancouver Island from the mainland, your journey begins...

 Whether driving or taking a bus, the road from Nanaimo is one of the most spectacular in the world.
 You will pass through the towering old-growth forests of Cathedral Grove, the township of Port Alberni, majestic Sutton Pass, and through Pacific Rim National Park Reserve.